Katana Zero: Writing

 Stander said telling a story was a large part of his motivation to develop Katana Zero, wanting to celebrate his favorite tropes and provide his own spin on them.
 The script is credited to Stander and Eric Shumaker, with additional writing by Sterling Nathaniel Brown and Ian Goldsmith Rooney.
 As Stander developed Katana Zero focusing on one element at a time, he only had a basic plot summary by the time he finished outlining all the levels.
-Elements Stander conceived early on included a protagonist who was "sort of trapped in their situation, because those always make for good main characters in action games", and a disagreeable psychiatrist who players would dislike.
+Elements Stander conceived early on included a protagonist who was "sort of trapped in their situation, because those always make for good main characters in action games," and a disagreeable psychiatrist whom players would dislike.

-Katana Zero is a pastiche of the films Stander enjoyed.
+Katana Zero is a pastiche of films Stander enjoyed.
 He was inspired by the Eastern culture of samurai cinema and wanted a vulnerable yet lethal protagonist similar to those from Korean revenge thrillers.
-Film influences included Oldboy (2003) Sin City (2005), Drive (2011), and John Wick for their "invincible-yet-human" protagonists and "stylistic violence set over a dark, grimy, neon coated setting", as well as Seven Samurai (1954) and the films of Quentin Tarantino.
+Film influences included Oldboy (2003) Sin City (2005), Drive (2011), and John Wick for their "invincible-yet-human" protagonists and "stylistic violence set over a dark, grimy, neon coated setting," as well as Seven Samurai (1954) and the films of Quentin Tarantino.
 The story structure was inspired by Hotline Miami, in which the player character is directed to kill by mysterious phone calls, and its themes include drug addiction and mental health.
 Stander hesitated to deal with such topics as they had never affected him, but after some research, felt he could treat them respectfully.
 Stander said the script was rewritten around 30 times.

-Stander allowed the player to interrupt any line of spoken dialogue because many of the action games he grew up playing "would grind to a halt as the protagonist and the second banana argued about politics, or when the villain deigned to deliver a winding monologue".
+Stander allowed the player to interrupt any line of spoken dialogue because many of the action games he grew up playing "would grind to a halt as the protagonist and the second banana argued about politics, or when the villain deigned to deliver a winding monologue."
 He considered this one of the biggest problems with cutscenes, as they strip players of their agency.
 Additionally, Stander felt an assassin like Zero would not wait to listen to a villain justify their schemes.
 He was conscious speedrunners would skip all the dialogue and included in-game consequences for interrupting constantly to create a sense of realism.
 He adopted a show-don't-tell approach to convey as much of the story, themes, and characters as possible through just visuals.
 A level in which the player controls the Dragon was intended to show the character's lethality without words.